-The current board of directors was appointed on 29 December 2018 in its present configuration of five members and will remain in office until the approval of the separate financial statements as at and for the year ending 30 September 2021.
-Before the appointment of this board, the board of directors was comprised of six members, the position of chairman was separate to that of the managing director and this latter position was held by an executive1 of the parent who also held the position of CEO.
+The current board of directors was appointed on 29 December 2018 in its present configuration of five members and will remain in office until the approval of the financial statements as at and for the year ending 30 September 2021.

-The board of directors met nine times in 2018/19 and was fully attended.
+The board of directors met eight times in 2019/2020 and was fully attended.

 The statutory auditors attended the meetings and the manager in charge of financial reporting attended those meetings for the examination and/or discussion of issues of an accounting or financial nature.
 On occasion, certain MAG managers were invited by the chairman to report on specific issues on the agenda.